-Our profitability depends in large part upon the amount of assets under management ("AUM" - see Non-GAAP Financial Measures section), the net investment spreads earned on our average assets under management ("AAUM" - see Non-GAAP Financial Measures section), our ability to manage our operating expenses and the costs of acquiring new business (principally commissions to agents and bonuses credited to policyholders).
+Our profitability depends in large part upon the amount of assets under management ("AUM" - see "Non-GAAP Financial Measures" section), the net investment spreads earned on our average assets under management ("AAUM" - see "Non-GAAP Financial Measures" section), our ability to manage our operating expenses and the costs of acquiring new business (principally commissions to agents and bonuses credited to policyholders).
 As we grow AUM, earnings generally increase.
 AUM increases when cash inflows, which include sales, exceed cash outflows.
 Managing net investment spreads involves the ability to maximize returns on our AUM and minimize risks such as interest rate changes and defaults or impairment of investments.
 It also includes our ability to manage interest rates credited to policyholders and costs of the options and futures purchased to fund the annual index credits on the FIA/IULs.
-We analyze returns on AAUM pre- and post-DAC, DSI and VOBA as well as pre- and post-tax to measure our profitability in terms of growth and improved earnings.
+We analyze returns on AAUM, VOBA, pre- and post-DAC and DSI as well as pre- and post-tax to measure our profitability in terms of growth and improved earnings.

-In June 2021, we established a funding agreement-backed notes program (the "FABN Program"), pursuant to which FGL Insurance may issue funding agreements to a special purpose statutory trust (the "Trust") for spread lending purposes.
+In June 2021, we established a FABN, pursuant to which FGL Insurance may issue funding agreements to a special purpose statutory trust (the "Trust") for spread lending purposes.
 The maximum aggregate principal amount permitted to be outstanding at any one time under the FABN Program is currently \$5.0 billion.
-We also issue funding agreements through the Federal Home Loan Bank of Atlanta ("FHLB").
+We also issue funding agreements through FHLB.